Arun Ghosh: Mohun Bagan to East Bengal Transfer Story

-Arun Ghosh was not just any player.
-A rising star of Indian football, he had already made a name for himself with solid performances in the Durand Cup and Rovers Cup.
-Coming from a staunch Mohun Bagan-supporting family, Arun had long been associated with the green-and-maroon brigade.
-He was seen not just as a reliable defender but also as a symbol of the club's future.
+Arun Ghosh had already made a name for himself with performances in the Durand Cup and Rovers Cup.
+Coming from a Mohun Bagan-supporting family, Arun had been associated with the green-and-maroon brigade.

 So, when rumors surfaced in 1960 that East Bengal had eyes on Arun, it created ripples across the city.
 No one in Mohun Bagan expected that their loyal side back would cross the Rubicon and wear the red and gold jersey of their fiercest rivals.

-Interestingly, East Bengal’s original transfer target was not Arun Ghosh but another talented defender T.A.
+Interestingly, East Bengal's original transfer target was not Arun Ghosh but another talented defender T.A.
 Rahman.
 Impressed by his consistent performances, East Bengal had opened discussions with Rahman.
 However, at the last moment, Mohun Bagan managed to mend their financial differences with him and convinced Rahman to stay.

-Stung by this loss, East Bengal’s management decided to retaliate.
+Stung by this loss, East Bengal's management decided to retaliate.
 Their new target?
 Arun Ghosh.
 By this time, Arun had grown into a top-tier defender, and the thought of poaching him from Mohun Bagan was too tempting to resist.

 What followed was a carefully planned operation.
-East Bengal officials, aware of Arun’s emotional discontent with Mohun Bagan, approached him discreetly.
-A key event had soured his relationship with the club: in one match, it’s said that Mohun Bagan captain Sushil Guha snatched Arun’s jersey, signaling a loss of trust.
+East Bengal officials, aware of Arun's emotional discontent with Mohun Bagan, approached him discreetly.
+A key event had soured his relationship with the club: in one match, it's said that Mohun Bagan captain Sushil Guha snatched Arun's jersey, signaling a loss of trust.
 Though Mohun Bagan wanted him to play that match, this humiliating act pushed Arun towards the exit door.

 At the time, Arun's father was seriously ill, and the family was residing in Shibpur, Howrah.
 One day, while Arun was out fetching medicine for his father, East Bengal officials intercepted him near a pharmacy.
-They were aided by Arun’s sister, who played a critical role in facilitating the meeting.
+They were aided by Arun's sister, who played a critical role in facilitating the meeting.
 The discussion was emotional but calculated.
 Arun eventually agreed to sign—but laid down one firm condition: if East Bengal signed Rahman, he would not join.

 Luckily for East Bengal, they already knew Rahman was no longer an option.

 The East Bengal management now needed to ensure the signing was completed without alerting Mohun Bagan.
 They took Arun Ghosh to Basusree Cinema Hall, a movie theatre in South Kolkata, and kept him hidden overnight.
 The plan was to sign him as soon as the IFA (Indian Football Association) office opened at 10 a.m. the next morning.